-If you have recently given birth and are just wondering how to begin safely exercising to help your body come back to its pre-pregnancy condition, then read on…
+If you have recently given birth and are wondering how to begin safely exercising to help your body build stability and strength, then read on…

 Why does the body produce relaxin?

 The purpose of relaxin is to provide increased movement in the pelvis to accommodate the growing baby and to allow an easier birth.
 It also helps the abdominal muscles to stretch during pregnancy and the pelvic floor muscles to stretch during delivery.

 Although relaxin is no longer manufactured in the postnatal period, the effects of the hormones on the ligaments are still evident.
 Relaxin has an effect on every joint in the body (even the little finger) and the effect on the joints lingers on until about five months post-birth.

 In the beginning….

 - Return to an exercise class after 6 weeks and after you have had a 6 week check.
 Give yourself time to bond with your baby and recover from childbirth.

 - Pelvic floor exercises are a really good way to start to regain stability and strength in your spine, pelvis and abdominals and you can start those a few days after birth.